 Oh, is that snow outside?
 Winter must be right around the corner.

-Learn 5 simple steps to help you feel better.
+Assuming you have winter allergy symptoms, take these 5 simple steps to feel better.

-Whether you write them down or bookmark this post, these will all help reduce winter weather allergy symptoms, this year and beyond.
+Whether you write them down or bookmark this post, these will all help reduce year-round allergies.

 Winter Allergy Tips